4 employee communication mistakes to avoid

 80% of employees dislike their organizations communications - a disheartening statistic for People Teams

-With so many emails, it’s natural to worry that what we take time to craft isn’t being read, or worse, actioned on.
+With so many emails, it’s natural to worry that what we take time to craft isn’t being read or, worse, actioned.
 Given all of this, how can we learn to improve how we communicate so that it’s time well spent?

 I’ve worked with some of the world’s top companies to help enhance their employee communication during many of the most important moments in an employee journey - including onboarding, becoming a manager, and launching organizational change